Royal Canadian Air Force Women's Division: Uniform

 The Women's Division uniform was based on the British WAAF uniform.
 The kit consisted of a blue-grey ("air force blue") tunic and skirt, blue shirt, black necktie, greatcoat, rain coat, black shoes, navy blue cardigan, blue smock, overshoes, lisle grey stockings, gloves, khaki coveralls, grey shorts, tee shirt, summer dress, rank badges and a cap with a pleated crown.
 A battle dress uniform was issued to those who would be exposed to bad weather.
 In some instances, lined ski pants, parka, and winter cap with ear flaps were issued.
 Airwomen who served outside Canada wore a "Canada" flash on the shoulders.

 The uniform changed somewhat in 1943.
 The new uniform, which was meant to be primarily worn off the stations, added a pleat to the greatcoat and the skirt was changed to a six-gore pattern.
 The pleated tunic pockets were replaced with flat patch pockets below and false pockets above, and the belt became detachable.
 A blue leatherette shoulder bag was added.
 The cap was replaced with one with a kepi-style with a deep visor and higher stiffened front.

 The summer uniform consisted of a blue short-sleeved cotton dress with brass buttons.
 This was eventually replaced with a light khaki uniform based on the new blue (winter) uniform.

 Ranks

-The Royal Canadian Air Force Women's Division used a rank structure similar to that of the Royal Air Force's WAAF.
+The Royal Canadian Air Force Women's Division's rank structure was modelled on that of the Royal Air Force's WAAF.
 Ranks are listed with the most senior rank at the top and are compared with regular RCAF ranks.